 Who do you want to make happy?

 - The owners of you casa particular is not a needy person.
 They have access to hard currency (via you) and can buy most of the stuff they need.
-The same goes to the barkeeper in you hotel and all other Cubans that come into direct contact with tourists.
+The same goes to the barkeeper in your hotel and all other Cubans that come into direct contact with tourists.
 They are the rich people in Cuba.

-- The average Cuban does not have access to hard currency and has totally different needs.
+- The average Cuban does not have access to hard currency and has different needs.

 What to give Cubans?

 - The first group mentioned above often sell the gifts you give them to the second.
 Thus giving a gift to the owner of your casa particular makes the divide between the haves and have-nots in Cuba bigger.
 They ‘need’ an iPhone, iPad, Nina Ricci perfume or a laptop.
 So if your goal is to make them happy, be prepared to bring big gifts to Cuba.

-- The second group, the ‘regular’ Cubans has totally different needs.
-You make them happy with clothes (not the very old ones with holes and stains, Cubans have their pride too!), sewing machine needles, fishing gear and all kinds of things people need for daily survival.
+- The second group, the ‘regular’ Cubans have entirely different needs.
+You make them happy with clothes (not the ancient ones with holes and stains, Cubans have their pride too!), sewing machine needles, fishing gear and all kinds of things people need for daily survival.

-- You should bring stuff that they can use and that is not for sale in Cuba.
+- You should bring stuff that they can use, and that is not for sale in Cuba.
 Bring a bundle of pens and walk into a school to donate them.
-This makes for a nice excursion and the teachers will gladly show you the school.
+This makes for an excellent excursion, and the teachers will gladly show you the school.
 Bring medicine and donate it to a local clinic.
 This too will make for a great excursion where you can see behind the scenes of Cuba’s famous health care system.

 So far a few tips on gifts for Cubans.
 Before you go, however, give yourself a present.
 Buy our book (100% money back guarantee if you don’t learn a lot) and go to Cuba well prepared!
 You’ll at least save a few hours of your precious time!